-23See U.S. General Accounting Office, Foreign Assistance: U.S. Funds to Two Micronesian Nations Had Little Impact on Economic Development, GAO/NSIAD-00-216 (Washington, D.C.: Sept.
+14See U.S. General Accounting Office, Foreign Assistance: U.S. Funds to Two Micronesian Nations Had Little Impact on Economic Development, GAO/NSIAD-00-216 (Washington, D.C.: Sept.
 22, 2000) for a review of the first 12 years of direct Compact assistance.

-- The United States could withhold payments if either country fails to comply with grant terms and conditions.
-The withholding amount would be proportional to the breach of the term or condition.
-In addition, funds could be withheld if the FSM or RMI governments do not cooperate in U.S. investigations regarding whether Compact funds have been used for purposes other than those set forth in the amended Compacts.
-In our 2000 report, we recommended that withholding of funds be allowed. - The fiscal procedures agreements would require numerous reporting requirements for the two countries.
-For example, each country must prepare strategic planning documents that are updated regularly, annual budgets that propose sector expenditures and performance measures, annual reports to the U.S. President regarding the use of assistance, quarterly and annual financial reports, and quarterly grant performance reports.
-In our 2000 report, we recommended that expanded reporting requirements be negotiated. - The amended Compacts' trust fund management agreements would grant the U.S. government control over trust fund management: The United States would appoint three members, including the chairman, to a committee to administer the trust funds, while the FSM or the RMI would appoint two members.
+- Compact-related agreements with both countries (the so-called "fiscal procedures agreements") would establish a joint economic management committee for the FSM and the RMI that would meet at least once annually.
+The duties of the committees would include (1) reviewing planning documents and evaluating island government progress to foster economic advancement and budgetary self-reliance; (2) consulting with program and service providers and other bilateral and multilateral partners to coordinate or monitor the use of development assistance; (3) reviewing audits; (4) reviewing performance outcomes in relation to the previous year's grant funding level, terms, and conditions; and (5) reviewing and approving grant allocations (which would be binding) and performance objectives for the upcoming year.
+Further, the fiscal procedures agreements would give the United States control over the annual review process: The United States would appoint three government members to each committee, including the chairman, while the FSM or the RMI would appoint two government members. - Grant conditions normally applicable to U.S. state and local governments would apply to each grant.
+General terms and conditions for the grants would include conformance to plans, strategies, budgets, project specifications, architectural and engineering specifications, and performance standards.
+Other special conditions or restrictions could be attached to grants as necessary. - The United States could withhold payments if either country fails to comply with grant terms and conditions.
+In addition, funds could be withheld if the FSM or RMI governments do not cooperate in U.S. investigations regarding whether Compact funds have been used for purposes other than those set forth in the amended Compacts. - The fiscal procedures agreements would require numerous reporting requirements for the two countries.
+For example, each country must prepare strategic planning documents that are updated regularly, annual budgets that propose sector expenditures and performance measures, annual reports to the U.S. President regarding the use of assistance, quarterly and annual financial reports, and quarterly grant performance reports. - The amended Compacts' trust fund management agreements would grant the U.S. government control over trust fund management: The United States would appoint three members, including the chairman, to a committee to administer the trust funds, while the FSM or the RMI would appoint two members.
 After the initial 20 years, the trust fund committee would remain the same, unless otherwise agreed by the original parties.
-We have reported that well-designed trust funds can provide a sustainable source of assistance and reduce long-term aid dependence.24 demonstrating that an overall assessment of the appropriateness, effectiveness, and oversight of U.S. programs, as we recommended, has been conducted.25

 The fiscal procedures agreements would require the joint economic management committees to consult with program providers in order to coordinate future U.S. assistance.
-However, we have seen no evidence
+However, we have seen no evidence demonstrating that an overall assessment of the appropriateness, effectiveness, and oversight of U.S. programs has been conducted, as we recommended.15